 A fetal ultrasound (sonogram) is an imaging technique that uses sound waves to produce images of a fetus in the uterus.
 Fetal ultrasound images can help your health care provider evaluate your baby’s growth and development and monitor your pregnancy.
 In some cases, fetal ultrasound is used to evaluate possible problems or help confirm a diagnosis.

 The first fetal ultrasound is usually done during the first trimester to confirm the pregnancy and estimate how long you’ve been pregnant.
 If your pregnancy remains uncomplicated, the next ultrasound is typically offered during the second trimester, when anatomic details are visible.
-If a problem is suspected, a follow-up ultrasound or additional imaging tests, such as an MRI, might be recommended.
+A follow-up ultrasound or additional imaging tests, such as an MRI, might be recommended if a problem is suspected.

 There are two main types of fetal ultrasound exams: